LucianoUCV/arxiv-web-scraping-parallel/README.md

 # arXiv Web Scraper ( Parallel )
 This is a Python project that allows you to scrape research papers from arXiv.org.
-You can search for papers based on a query and retrieve their metadata (such as authors, abstract, and PDF links) as well as download the content itself in the desired format ( PDF / HTML )
+You can search for papers based on a query and retrieve their metadata (such as authors, abstract, and PDF links) as well as download the content itself in the desired format ( PDF / HTML ).
+It has a similar functionality to the Sequential one, but much faster ( especially for large amounts ).

 ## Features
 * Search for research papers based on specific keywords on arXiv.